Copyright issues and acknowledgements

 The renderings on these pages are all copyrighted by me and may not be used without permission.

 However, the planetary maps on these pages are publicly available.
-You do not need a special permission to use them but if you do then please mention their origin in your work, e.g. "created by Björn Jónsson" (or "Bjorn Jonsson" for all of you 8 bit character set challenged out there ;) or something equivalent.
+You do not need a special permission to use them but if you do then please mention their origin in your work, e.g. "created by Björn Jónsson" or something equivalent.
 Also I would like to see renderings/animations created using them if possible, I'm interested in space art.

 Maps and models not created by me used in the renderings